jwdink/eyetrackingR/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+As suggested, in this submission I have:

+* Added examples to the documentation of the primary functions in eyetrackingR.

+In the previous revision:

 * Fixed the CRAN URL that was not in correct form
 * Fixed the LICENSE file to match template from https://www.r-project.org/Licenses/MIT